fixm-ccb/FIXM-Core-4.2.0-testing/docs/home.md

     not)[1] that enable proper FF-ICE Flight Plan updates as described in the FF-ICE/R1 Implementation Guidance Manual;

--   FIXM Core 4.2.0 comes together with a new FF-ICE Application Library that addresses the use of FIXM Core in the specific context of FF-ICE and which provides formal representation of the individual FF-ICE messages.
-A new “Basic Message” library is also available in order to provide basic messaging support for FIXM.
+-   FIXM Core 4.2.0 comes together with a new FF-ICE Application that addresses the use of FIXM Core in the specific context of FF-ICE and which provides formal representation of the individual FF-ICE messages.
+A new “Basic Message” application is also available in order to provide basic messaging support for FIXM.

 -   FIXM Core 4.2.0 also implements a number of technical improvements